hishizuka/pizero_bikecomputer/doc/software_installation.md

   - lock / unlock
   - zoom in
   - zoom out
-  - route search by Google Directions API (shown only when token is configured)
+  - route search by Google Routes API (shown only when token is configured)
 - right side
   - overlay selector
   - previous / next time buttons for rain and wind overlays